tchoi8/teachingasart2018/assignments/8_Finalproposal/sam_hains.md

 **Critique** (15 minutes)- Introduce the idea of Detournment, and some other critical references.
 What does it mean to uses materials that are loaded with their own meaning and significance?
 **Techniques** (30 minutes)- Introduction to python webscraping and command line tools for appropriating data

 This workshop is designed for students of ITP who are presumed to have a basic understanding of programming and technical concepts.
-Given this specific target audience, I hope that on some level, the workshop would function as a critique of more traditional notions of generative design taught in introductory classes.
+Given this specific target audience, I hope that on some level, the workshop would function as a critique of more classical notions of generative design taught in introductory classes.
 However, I imagine that it could be extended into a series of workshops for individuals with no prior experience.

+I would also like to note that this is exists as part of a broader vision for a more contemporary, data-driven 'Introduction to Computational Media' subject that does not lean so heavily on certain graphic design tropes.

 Another reference here is Sam Lavinge's beautiful [curriculum](https://github.com/antiboredom/detourning-the-web-2018).